UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <exercise id="20" title='Practice Replacing Values'>

-Let's make a new column assigning the each pokemon base score as either "strong" or "weak"
+Let's make a new column by assigning each pokemon base score as either "strong" or "weak"

 **Instructions:**
 Running a coding exercise for the first time, could take a bit of time for everything to load.
 Be patient, it could take a few minutes.